China National Radio: History

 Mao Zedong emphasized that all citizens should listen to the station on 5 May 1941.
 The "Central Press and Broadcasting Bureau" was the driver in pushing all schools, army units, and public organizations of all levels to install loud public speakers and radio transmitters.
 By the 1960s, 70 million speakers were installed reaching the rural population of 400 million.

 The Central People's Broadcasting Station innovated wired transmissions, which were linked to the commonly found telephone poles hanging with loud speakers.
 Local stations were usually located in county seats or in individual factories or production brigades.
 It was part of Mao's ideology of delivering "Politics on Demand".
 The station served as the headquarters for propaganda during the Cultural Revolution.

-During the Great Proletarian Cultural Revolution, Central Radio offered extensive daily programming schedules, beginning with The East is Red.
+During the Cultural Revolution, Central Radio offered extensive daily programming schedules, beginning with The East is Red.
 The majority of the daily schedule consisted of news and cultural programming, broken up with specialized programs on topics like morning calisthenics, children's shows, and broadcasts of military interest.

-The station was later renamed China National Radio as its English name.
-It would move to a new building in 1998.
+The station later adopted China National Radio as its English name.

-Today, CNR forms the national radio service of the state-owned China Media Group, continuing its mission to broadcast a variety of radio programmes to listeners all over China and around the world.